Japan Rail Pass

 A more expensive option is to buy one when you arrive in Japan.
 However, for the same price (see below), it is now possible to order a pass through a JR website from a calendar month before you plan to use it Japan.
-The advantage of this new style pass is that you can make seat reservations online before you go to Japan (as long as you have ordered a pass); and use it at the automatic ticket gates.
+These options are convenient if you don’t have a rail pass agent in your home country or if you are travelling anyhow.
+The only other advantage of this new style pass is that you can make seat reservations online before you go to Japan (as long as you have ordered a pass).
+However this isn’t really necessary unless you are travelling in peak periods.
 For further information see the box on p39 in Japan by Rail.

 However you get a pass you can buy as many as you want, but only up to six at a time for the online option.

 Class of travel The next step is to choose which class you’d like to travel in.
 The Ordinary Pass is valid for standard-class rail travel, which is likely to be more than adequate for most people.
 Seats in Ordinary Class are comfortable and have ample legroom; on some trains they are as good as first-class rail travel elsewhere in the world.
 The Green Pass is for those wishing to travel in more style.
 Green-class carriages (known as ‘Green Cars’) offer seats that are wider, recline more, and have even more legroom as well as a foot rest; there is also more luggage space.
 However, there are no Green Cars on most services on the Sanyo shinkansen line (Shin-Osaka to Hakata), or on Tsubame shinkansen (Hakata to Kagoshima-chuo) in Kyushu.
 Most limited express (LEX) services have Green Cars but local/rapid trains generally only have Ordinary Class.